hkarmoush/countdown-flipper-swiftui/README.md

 `countdown-flipper-swiftui` is a versatile and visually engaging flip counter swiftui component designed to display the current time in a flipping animation style.
 It leverages SwiftUI to create a dynamic and interactive experience, simulating the look and feel of traditional flip clocks like use cases.

+## 🧑🏻‍💻 Requirements
+- Swift 6.0 or later
+- iOS 17 or later

 ## ✨ Features

 - **Two-Way Flipping**: Configure the `flipperType` parameter for `.flipFromTop`, or `.flipFromBottom`.
 - **Automatic Counter Placement**: When you assign a new value to the `counter` parameter, the top and bottom counters are automatically managed behind the scenes.
 - **Customizations**: Additional customizations, such as color, corner radius, and text, will be added upon request.

 ## 🤳🏻 Previews
 |UI Component - Counter Flipper|Use Case - Flip Clock|